Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: A Packing Framework for ANF

-Due to space limitations, we describe a different rounding approach in Appendix~\ref{sec:alteration}, using an {\em alteration approach}, that may also be of interest in certain settings and gives a better tradeoff in terms of repetitions.
+We describe a different rounding approach in Appendix~\ref{sec:alteration}, using an {\em alteration approach}, that may also be of interest in certain settings and gives a better tradeoff in terms of repetitions.